On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Introduction

-where $e_{\veps}(z)=e^{-\veps z}$ and $\Sigma_{\phi}:=\left\{z\in\C:z\neq0,|\arg(z)|<\phi\right\}$. \end{proposition} In Example \ref{ex:invertibility} we show that the assumption of $A$ being invertible cannot be weakened in general.
-Neither can we allow for $\omega=\frac{\pi}{2}$.
-In fact, $(fe_{\veps})(A)$ need not be a bounded operator otherwise, since $e_{\veps}$ cannot control the behavior of $f$ along the imaginary axis.
+where $e_{\veps}(z)=e^{-\veps z}$ and $\Sigma_{\phi}:=\left\{z\in\C:z\neq0,|\arg(z)|<\phi\right\}$. \end{proposition} In Example \ref{ex:invertibility}, we show that the assumption of $A$ being invertible is needed to guarantee that $(fe_{\veps})(A)$ is a bounded operator for $\veps>0$.
+On the other hand, if we allow for $\omega=\frac{\pi}{2}$, then $(fe_{\veps})(A)$ can be unbounded, since $e_{\veps}$ cannot control the behavior of $f$ along the imaginary axis.
 However, it is a remarkable result that by incorporating the geometry of the Banach space, one indeed gets that $(fe_{\veps})(A)$ is bounded for, not necessarily analytic, $C_{0}$-semigroup generators $-A$ (which are sectorial operators of angle $\frac{\pi}{2}$).
-Precisely, on Hilbert spaces $(fe_{\veps})(A)$ always defines a bounded operator if $-A$ generates an exponentially stable semigroup and if $f$ is bounded and analytic on the right half-plane.
-This was first proved by Zwart in \cite[Theorem 2.5]{ZwartAdmissible}.
+More precisely, on Hilbert spaces $(fe_{\veps})(A)$ always defines a bounded operator if $-A$ generates an exponentially stable semigroup and if $f$ is bounded and analytic on the right half-plane.
+This was first proved by Zwart in \cite[Thm.~2.5]{ZwartAdmissible}.
 Using powerful \textit{transference principles} from \cite{haasetransference11}, Haase and Rozendaal generalized this to arbitrary Banach spaces for $f$ in the\textit{ analytic multiplier algebra} $\mathcal{AM}_{p}(X)\subset\Hinf(\Cp)$, $p\geq1$, see in \cite{HaaseRozendaal13}.
-Note that the latter inclusion is even a strict embedding unless $p=2$ and $X$ is a Hilbert space (in which case equality holds by Parseval's theorem).
+Note that the latter inclusion is a strict embedding unless $p=2$ and $X$ is a Hilbert space (in which case equality holds by Plancherel's theorem).
 They also showed that, alternatively, one can make additional assumptions on the semigroup rather than on the function space.
-Namely, by requiring that the (shifted) semigroup is $\gamma$-bounded, see \cite[Theorem 6.2]{HaaseRozendaal13}.
+Namely, by requiring that the (rescaled) semigroup is $\gamma$-bounded, see \cite[Thm.~6.2]{HaaseRozendaal13}.
 Again, this result generalizes the Hilbert space case as $\gamma$-boundedness coincides with classical boundedness then.
 Moreover, although norm bounds in terms of $\veps$ were already present in \cite{ZwartAdmissible}, they were significantly improved in \cite{HaaseRozendaal13}, see also below.
 We remark that the definition of functional calculus for non-analytic $C_{0}$-semigroups differs by nature from the one for sectorial operators.
-Using the axiomatics of holomorphic calculus in \cite[Chapter 1]{haasesectorial}, this can be done by either directly extending the well-known Hille-Phillips calculus, see \cite{HaaseRozendaal13}, or the above mentioned calculus for half-plane operators, \cite{battyhaasemubeen,haasehalfplaneoperators,mubeenPhD}.
+Using the axiomatics of holomorphic calculus in \cite[Chapter 1]{haasesectorial}, this can be done by either directly extending the well-known Hille-Phillips calculus, see \cite{HaaseRozendaal13}, or the above-mentioned calculus for half-plane operators, \cite{battyhaasemubeen,haasehalfplaneoperators,mubeenPhD}.
 In \cite{SchweZwa2012,ZwartAdmissible} an alternative definition using notions from systems theory is used.
 However, as all these techniques are extensions of the Hille-Phillips calculus, the notions are consistent in the considered situation.